NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Begins moving 3 frames sooner
     - Hitbox changed from chest to shoulder to avoid some reverse hitboxes
 - 2X
-    - Does slightly more damage
+    - Damage increased from 12 to 15
     - Drains chakra
     - Second frame to end is unblockable
     - Hit airborne launches higher